 Woodland wildflowers and plants prefer moist soil and as much shade as possible.
 Choose an area that fits these criteria and is already enticing in some natural way.
 This could mean a few interesting rocks, a cluster of moss-covered trees, or some other naturally-beautiful landmark that could be a wonderful setting for an enchanting woodland garden.

 There is a very specific group of plants that will thrive in perpetually-moist, shady conditions.
 Trillium will do splendidly in your shady woodland garden, adding elegance with delicate, unique blooms.
-We carry five varieties to choose from: Painted Trillium, Yellow Trillium, White Trillium, Red Trillium and Rose Trillium.
-If you are looking to create a natural carpet on your forest floor, try planting Creeping Wintergreen, Bloodroot, or Hepatica.
-Add bright color to your shady garden with Blue Cardinal Flower, Wild Blue Violet, Turk’s Cap Lily, Larkspur or Shooting Star.
+We carry five colorful, early-blooming varieties of Trillium.
+If you are looking to create a natural carpet on your forest floor, try planting Creeping Wintergreen, Bloodroot or Hepatica.
+Add bright color to your shady garden with Blue Cardinal Flower or Wild Violet.
 Black Cohosh is a tall plant that produces whimsical candles of white flowers.
 There are several other woodland varieties that will add elegance and splendor to your shady garden – You can find our complete selection here.

 The wonderful trait of woodland wildflowers is that once established, they are very hardy and easy to care for, creating a spectacular show year after year.
 The key to building this type of garden is patience.
 Although these plants prefer a shady environment, not having the help of the sun makes them extremely slow growers.
 It can take Trillium 6-10 years to bloom if planted from seed.
 Our woodlands plants are more mature than this, but will still take some time to acclimate to your environment and bloom.